00Duck/rxls/README.md

-### What is this?
+# RXLS
-This program reads .xlsx spreadsheets and converts each row of data into a REST call to ServiceNow.
-It can read any sheet with the following format:
+Read .xlsx spreadsheets and convert each row of data into a REST call to ServiceNow.
+This tool can read any sheet with the following format:

 | Col 1 | Col 2 | Col 3 |